circuitPolys/CayleyMenger/README.md

 The polynomials are saved in Mathematica's compressed .wdx format and have to be indivitually imported into a notebook.
 A tutorial on how to import the poylnomials is presented in the ImportPolynomialTutorial.nb notebook.

+The notebook combinatorialResultant.nb contains some basic functions for working in the Cayley-Menger ideal, as well as a tutorial on computing the Desargues-plus-one circuit.

 ---

 <h1>Circuit polynomials in the database</h1>